Biochar: Ancient fertilizer for modern farms

 Reed says.
 If that’s true, it could just be a matter of time until the biochar industry hits pay dirt.

 Story by Ben Whitford.
 This article originally appeared in Plenty in September 2008.
-It was added to MNN.com in May 2009.
+It was added to MNN.com.